bitmark-inc/docs/learning-bitmark/working-with-bitmarks/creating-bitmark-account.md

 Any user interacting with the Bitmark Property System requires a Bitmark Account.
 It can be created using the [Bitmark App](##Creating Bitmark Account using Bitmark App), the [Bitmark SDK](##Creating Bitmark Account using Bitmark SDK), or the [Bitmark CLI](##Creating Bitmark Account using Bitmark-CLI).

-After creating the Account, you will often want to recover the seed (which is the private key that can be used to control the Account) and the recovery phrase (which is a set of 12 mnemonic words that can be used to regenerate the seed).
+After creating the Account, a user will often want to recover the seed (which is the private key that can be used to control the Account) and the recovery phrase (which is a set of 12 mnemonic words that can be used to regenerate the seed).

 <br>
 <br>
 ## Bitmark Account Number

 Property owners in Bitmark system are identified by their Ed25519 public keys.
-Those public keys are represented by the Bitmark account numbers which are in based58 format.
+These public keys are represented by the Bitmark account numbers, which are in based58 format.

 > * **Example:** Bitmark Account Number on [Livenet](https://registry.bitmark.com/account/bqSUHTVRYnrUPBEU48riv9UwDmdRnHm9Mf9LWYuYEa7JKtqgKw){:target="_blank"}
 >